 There is no uniform way to write phone numbers in the Netherlands.
 However, all landline numbers have a nine digit format and all landline domestic calls must be preceded by a 0.

 Dutch area codes are of two or three digits.

-The larger cities and areas have two digits area codes followed by a subscriber number of seven digits, and smaller towns have up to three digit area codes followed by six digits,
+The larger cities and areas have two digit area codes followed by a subscriber number of seven digits, and smaller towns have up to three digit area codes followed by six digits.

 Freephone numbers have the prefix 0800